 How do you find a mental health professional?

-A service like Lumino Health makes it easy to find mental health professionals near you.
+A service like Lumino Health makes it easy to find mental health professionals and book virtual appointments.

 Do you have workplace benefits?
-Then check to see if they offer any resources for counselling and support.
+Then check to see if they offer online counselling, e-therapy sessions, and other types of support.

-Ultimately, whether you need to seek out a therapist is a personal choice.
+Ultimately, whether you need to talk to a therapist is a personal choice.
 But as Barwell explains, “sometimes we need others to help us when we're stuck.
 If in doubt, reach out.”